By Amy Gorin, MS, RDN

 One reason you may want to make your own gluten-free baking mix is that it can save you money.
-Gluten-free baking can be pricey, and one reason is that the all-purpose flour often required for it is more expensive than regular flour.
+Gluten-free baking and gluten-free products can be pricey, and one reason is that the all-purpose flour often required for it is more expensive than regular flour.

 Also, during these crazy coronavirus times, you may not be able to get your hands on all the ingredients you need.
 It's been a lot easier to obtain the ingredients for this all-purpose gluten-free baking mix recipe than it has to actually find multi-purpose wheat-free flour in the grocery stores and online shops!

 Read on to find out how to make gluten-free all-purpose flour mix, without potato starch!

 How to Make DIY G-Free Flour

 Making your own flour blend that doesn't contain any wheat flour is very easy.
 You'll need the following ingredients: